46620/guides/docs/machine/linux/gpu_passthrough/hide.md

 After you reboot, edit your VM's XML and add `<feature policy="disable" name="rdtscp"/>` to the CPU block.

 #### Using my repo
-This is a lot less secure as I don't sign my packages, but this is for the few that don't wanna manually recompile their kernel
+This is a lot less secure as I don't (currently) sign my packages, but this is for the few that don't wanna manually recompile their kernel

 edit your `/etc/pacman.conf` and add the following above all other repos (so it gets priority when downloading the package)